martinchernyavskiy/Notes/CS/CS540/Machine Learning.md

 		- Sum these and divide by n
 - Training set error (regression)
 	- Since label is continuous, we subtract an expected label from the output of a function and square it.
 Then we sum these all up for all of the training data points and divide by n
+- Want to find a function that minimizes the loss

+# Unsupervised Learning

+## Clustering
+?
+- Given data, divide the data into clusters
+	- Data within clusters share similarities, but differ from other clusters
+	- Clustering for genes
+	- Clustering for words

+### How to perform clustering?
+?
+- K-means clustering
+	- Specify the desired number of clusters and use iterative algorithm to find them
+- Hierarchical clustering
+	- Build a binary tree over a datset

+## Self-Supervised Learning
+?
+- Unlabeled dataset
+- Goal is to discover interesting patterns and structures in the data
+- Approach: generate supervision signal from data.
+Solve *pretext task*
+	- e.g., word embeddings
+	- For LLMs
+		- next-word prediction
+	- For computer vision
+		- image inpainting

+# Reinforcement Learning

+## Agent
+?
+- Entity that take actions that reward function evaluates on how good the action was
+	- Goal is to learn to choose actions that maximize future reward total

+## RL problems
+?
+- Actions may have delayed effects (not immediate)
+	- Requires *credit-assignment* that denotes which actions from sequence were good or bad
+- Maximal reward action is unknown